PURPOSE OF THIS POLICY

 Complaint Review and Resolution Process

-The VPSA Office is not an advocate for any party to a dispute, but is an advocate for a fair process.
-Acting as a neutral, third party, the Dean of Students or her/his designee will first attempt to resolve the complaint by working with the student and the appropriate University employees and officials to assure a fair process.
-The Dean of Students may refer the matter to Conflict Resolution Services at Student Resolution Center (SRC) for assistance in attempting an informal resolution.
+The VPSA Office is not an advocate for any party to a dispute but is an advocate for a fair process.
+Acting as a neutral, third party, the Dean of Students or designee will first attempt to resolve the complaint by working with the student and the appropriate university employees and officials to assure a fair process.
+The Dean of Students may refer the matter to Conflict Resolution Services at the Student Resolution Center (SRC) for assistance in attempting an informal resolution.
 This assures that the complaint is considered by the appropriate officials and receives an impartial review.

-If the matter is not able to be resolved informally, the Dean of Students will forward the complaint to the appropriate University Vice President or other official for further review and attempt to resolve the matter.
-If the matter is still not resolved to the Student’s satisfaction, the Dean of Students will help identify other resources that may be available to the Student including any appeals that may be available from agencies external to the university, including the Colorado Department of Higher Education (CDHE) and Higher Learning Commission (HLC).
+If the matter is not resolved informally, the Dean of Students will forward the complaint to the appropriate university official for further review and attempt to resolve the matter.
+If the matter is still not resolved to the student’s satisfaction, the Dean of Students will help identify other resources that may be available to the student including any appeals that may be available from agencies external to the University, including the Colorado Department of Higher Education (CDHE) and Higher Learning Commission (HLC).
 (See the contact information under References, below).

 A record of the complaint and its disposition will be maintained in the VPSA Office.